CampbellDavid/sei-project-03/README.md

 Day 2:

-- Began backend development
+- Began back end development
 - Seed development
 - Tests
-- Start of frontend development
+- Start of front end development

 Day 3 - Day 8:

-- Continual changes to backend as issues were discovered
+- Continual changes to back end as issues were discovered
-- Development of frontend
+- Development of front end
 - Testing using Mocha and Chai

 Day 9: